hemingus/js-api-3/README.md

+# Joke Generator App
-## Fetching data from APIs using Vanilla Javascript.
+## Fetching jokes from jokeapi.dev,
-# Specifics coming.
+## AI generated images for each joke with pollinations.ai.